LUA Scripting Guide

 It would only be logical that from that moment, enemy aviation becomes

-The function namegiving may seem a little odd, but never mind.
+function name may seem a little odd, but never mind that) states

 Return to index